 So clearly it’s important that teenage drivers are educated when learning to drive, that road safety is stressed for novice drivers, and driving practice is encouraged by adults who can model safe driving behavior.
 How else can parents help encourage safe teen driving?

 Education is a key component.
-Ensuring that their children understand the leading causes of motor vehicle crash rates and what their crash risk might be can help prevent car accident teen death.
+Ensuring that their children understand the leading causes of motor vehicle crash rates and what their crash risk might be can help prevent car accident and teen death.
 The leading cause of teen crashes include:

 - Teen driver inexperience